Warehouse hiriwa, Spotted Warehou

 The harvest strategy in the commercial silver warehou fisheries consists of:

 - Catch controls through Total Allowable Catches and Individual Transferable Quotas;

 - Disincentives to over-catch through the application of deemed values;

 - Gear restrictions;

 - Periodic review of stock status and recommended Total Allowable Catch levels through the government Working Group process.

 Component 2 of the risk assessment looks at the risks around bycatch species and other environmental impacts of the fishery.

-It appears highly likely that current rates of capture are not hindering recovery of marine mammal species or protected corals.
-The existing seabird mitigation strategies also appears likely to ensure the trawl fishery does not hinder recovery of seabird species.
+It appears highly likely that current rates of capture are not hindering the recovery of marine mammal species or protected corals.
+The existing seabird mitigation strategies also appear likely to ensure the trawl fishery does not hinder the recovery of seabird species.

 Component 3 of the risk assessment looks at the risks around the management systems of a fishery.

 The Fisheries Act 1996 (the Act) and subsequent amendments provide a binding legislative and legal framework for delivering the objectives of Components 1 and 2.
 Sections 10, 11, and 12 of the Act establish the requirements for the decision-making process, and Section 10 further requires the use of the best available information for all decisions.
 This results in measures and strategies to achieve the fishery-specific objectives.
 The Act requirement for best available information leads to scientific evaluation in advance of decisions.
 The Act further requires consultation with such persons or organisations as the Minister considers are representative of those classes of persons having an interest in the stock or the effects of fishing on the aquatic environment in the area concerned including Maori, environmental, commercial, and recreational interests.